wur-bioinformatics/introduction-to-bioinformatics/chapter2.md

 1. Have a look at the UniProt website.
 Why does UniProtKB-TrEMBL have so many more entries than UniProtKB-Swiss-Prot?
 2. Search for the _Arabidopsis_ protein PLT1 using the UniProt identifier Q5YGP8.
 The PLT1 entry provides you with an overview of the protein entry and some functional information.
 Read the functional description of PLT1.
 Does this description fit the information above on PLT1, and how does UniProt gather this information?
 3. Which functional regions are present in PLT1?
 Where in the sequence are they located?
 Which database is used for that information?
 (Hint: functional regions can be found under Function -> Features).
 4. Towards the end of the entry, you can find the actual protein sequence of PLT1.
-You can download the sequence in a fasta format by clicking on the Download button.
+You can download the sequence in fasta format by clicking on the Download button.
 5. Interpro also provides a functional analysis of proteins and their domains.
-Go the the [interpro](https://www.ebi.ac.uk/interpro/) website and look up the entry for PLT1.
+Go to the [interpro](https://www.ebi.ac.uk/interpro/) website and look up the entry for PLT1.
 How many protein domains have been identified in PLT1 and where are they located?
 6. Look up the domain in Interpro.
 What is the function of the identified domains?
 What information can you find on GO terms and on protein structures?
 7. Look up the domain in Pfam and look at the HMM logo of the domain.
 Which 3 positions are most conserved and which amino acids are preferred there?
 8. We want to analyze the repeats in this protein using the online dot-plot program [Dotlet](http://dotlet.vital-it.ch).
 Go to the website and add the PLT1 protein sequence as sequence 1 and sequence 2 (we want to perform a self-comparison).
 To filter some of the low scoring alignments you need to use the sliders below the score histogram.
 How many repeats can you find in this segment of the protein, and at which locations within the protein fragment are these located?